cmq2002/Simple_Traffic_Lights_with_Modes/README.md

   - 4 7-segment Leds for displaying countdown number
   - At least 3 buttons
     - Button 1 for changing modes
-    - Button 2 for modifying waiting time
+    - Button 2 for increasing waiting time
+    - Button 3 for decreasing waiting time
-    - Button 3 for set changes
+    - Button 4 for set changes
 - The application has 4 modes which is controlled by the first button.
 Mode 1 is a normal mode, while modes 2 3 4 are modification modes.
 You can press the first button to change the mode.
 Modes will change from 1 to 4 and back to 1 again.